odan/odan.github.io/_posts/2020-06-09-slim4-testing.md

 ## Conclusion

 We have seen how to create all kinds of tests like unit- and integration tests with phpunit.

-**Don't mock everything, it's an anti-pattern.**

-If everything is mocked, are we really testing the production code?
-Don't hesitate to **not** mock!

 ## Read more